NathanVaughn/pyleft/README.md

 ## Options

-- `files`: List of filenames and directories to recursively check.
+- `files`: List of filenames and/or directories to recursively check.
-- `--exclude`: (optional) List of glob patterns to exclude.
+- `--exclude`: (optional) List of patterns to exclude, in `.gitignore` format.
+Takes predecence over `files`.
 - `--no-gitignore`: (optional) Don't use the exclusions from the .gitignore from the current working directory.
-- `--quiet`: (optional) Don't print any output to the console.
+- `--quiet`: (optional) Don't print any output to STDOUT.
+- `--verbose`: (optional) Print debugging information to STDERR.

 ## Configuration